Deeds in Texas

 (b) An implied covenant under this section may be the basis for a lawsuit as if it had been expressed in the conveyance.

-To summarize: even though deeds may legitimately vary in form in Texas, the use of the traditional phrase “grant, sell, and convey” will always include the two statutory covenants contained in Section 5.023 plus the implied common-law covenants—unless these are excluded by express language in the deed.
+Even though deeds may legitimately vary in form in Texas, the use of the traditional phrase “grant, sell, and convey” will always include the two statutory covenants contained in Section 5.023 plus the implied common-law covenants—unless these are excluded by express language in the deed.

 One occasionally hears about the implied covenant of habitability and the implied covenant of good and workmanlike construction.
 Both of these covenants exist in Texas, but apply only in the case of newly-built residences.
 Centex Homes v.
 Buecher, 95 S.W.3d 266, 273 (Tex.
 2002).